-Note: A grade of 'C -' or lower DOES NOT give University General Education credit!

-For those taking the 'S - U' option: S[> 70%] U[< 70%]
+\Note: A grade of 'C -' or lower DOES NOT give University General Education credit!
+For those taking the 'S - U' option: S[ > 70% ] U[ < 70% ]

-Approval of the 'S-U' option must be obtained from your instructor and approved by the registrar's office.
-The deadline for filing an application with the Registrar and further information about the 'S-U' option are found in the undergraduate UF Catalog.
+Approval of the 'S - U' option must be obtained from your instructor and approved by the registrar's office.
+The deadline for filing an application with the Registrar and further information about the 'S - U' option are found in the undergraduate UF Catalog.

 3b.
 INCOMPLETE GRADES POLICY.
-A grade of I (incomplete) will be considered only if you meet the math department criteria.
-If you meet the criteria you must see the instructor before the beginning of the finals week to be considered for an I. A grade of "I" only allows you to make up your incomplete work.
-You can not redo any previously completed work, nor closed work.
+Students who are currently passing a course but are unable to complete the course because of illness or emergency may be granted an incomplete grade of I which will allow the student to complete the course within the first two weeks of the following semester.
+See the policy on the math department criteria.
+If you meet the criteria you must see the instructor before the beginning of the finals week to be considered for an I. A grade of "I" only allows you to make up your incomplete work, not redo previously completed work, nor closed work.